rayza/IPA-Transcriptor/README.md

 Once it matches a part of the word, it stops checking the remaining rules, adds the partial transcription to the transcribed version of the word and jumps to checking the remaining part of the word.

 ##Note##
-This is a work in progres.
+This is a work in progress.

 The approach is rather simplistic and therefor has its issues.
 E.g. defining replacement rules which are based on syllables in any form seems to be an issue.